TACC/Lmod/docs/source/130_spider_cache.rst

 hierarchy, then just specify the "Core" directories.
 In other words, the directories that are used to initialize Lmod and shouldn't include any directories that are compiler dependent or mpi-compiler dependent.
+Those directories need not be specified because the modulefiles are evaluated during the build process to find any changes to **MODULEPATH**.

 How to test the Spider Cache Generation and Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^